-Staff may report allegations or get advice from the DSL or directly from the Local Safeguarding Children Board

-(see Appendix 5 for contact information).
+Staff may report allegations or get advice from the DSL or directly from the Local Safeguarding Children Partnership (see Appendix 5 for contact information).

-6 Supporting Children
+6. Supporting Children

 We recognise that a young person who is abused or witnesses violence may find it difficult to develop and maintain a sense of self-worth.
 In these circumstances a child may feel any of the following: helpless, humiliated, self-blame.
-Albemarle College will support all students by:
+The College will support all students by:

-Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying;

-- Promoting a caring, safe and positive environment within the school; - Liaising and working together with all other support services and those agencies involved in the safeguarding of young people; - Ensuring that young people have access to a source of counselling, either at College or through an outside agency; - Notifying Social Services as soon as there is a significant concern, after discussion with the LSCB or the appropriate LA for the young person concerned. - Providing continued support to a student who leaves the School, about whom there have been concerns, by ensuring that appropriate information is forwarded under confidential cover to the young person's new school. - Gaining assurance that the employees of any other organisation supervising students on a different site have undergone the necessary checks.
+- Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying; - Promoting a caring, safe and positive environment within the college; - Providing LGBTQ+ students with a safe space to speak out and share their concerns with members of staff; - Liaising and working together with all other support services and those agencies involved in the safeguarding of young people; - Ensuring that young people have access to a source of counselling, either at college or through an outside agency; - Notifying Social Services as soon as there is a significant concern, after discussion with the LSCP or the appropriate LA for the young person concerned; - Providing continued support to a student who leaves the college, about whom there have been concerns, by ensuring that appropriate information is forwarded under confidential cover to the young person's new school;

+• Gaining assurance that the employees of any other organisation supervising students on a different site have undergone the necessary checks.

-7 Confidentiality
+7. Confidentiality

 We recognise that all matters relating to child protection are confidential, in the sense that they must not be generally discussed.
 The DSL will only disclose any information about a young person to other members of staff on a 'need to know' basis.
-All staff must be aware that they have a professional responsibility to share information with other agencies, through the defined school channels, in order to safeguard children.
+All staff must be aware that they have a professional responsibility to share information with other agencies, through the defined college channels, in order to safeguard children.
 All staff must be aware that they cannot guarantee confidentiality to a young person when listening to any disclosure since an issue may need to be refereed on.

-8 Supporting Staff
+8. Supporting Staff

 We recognise that staff working in the College who have become involved with a young person who has suffered harm or appears likely to suffer harm may find the situation stressful and upsetting.
-We will support such staff by providing an opportunity to talk through their anxieties with the designated teacher and to seek further support as appropriate.
+We will support such staff by providing an opportunity to talk through their anxieties with the Welfare Officer (or appropriate colleague) and to seek further support as appropriate.

-9 Prevention
+9. Prevention